The ClearML GCP Autoscaler App is available under the ClearML Pro plan

 In the API & Services > Credentials page, under Service Accounts, click on the service account you just created and go to its KEYS tab

 Click ADD KEY and create a key in JSON format.
 Copy the contents of the JSON file.

-Copy the contents of the JSON file and paste them into the GCP Credentials field in the autoscaler's wizard.
+Paste the contents of the JSON file from the previous step into the GCP Credentials popup.